SpardaMarco/Tactigon/README.md

 ### End of Game

-The predicate game_over is responsible for checking if the game is over and, in case it is, returning the winner.
+The predicate **game_over/2** is responsible for checking if the game is over and, in case it is, returning the winner.
 At first, this predicate checks if the current player's pentagon was captured.
-If so, the other_player predicate is used to get the opponent player that will be returned as the winner.
+If so, the **other_player/2** predicate is used to get the opponent player that will be returned as the winner.
 If the current player's pentagon wasn't captured, the predicate will check if the opponent's pentagon was captured.
 If so, the current player is returned as the winner:
 ```prolog
 % game_over(+GameState, -Winner)
 % Checks if the game is over and returns the winner